mapo80/sigver/README.md

 ### Detailed test report

-All 30 forged comparisons were correctly detected using a threshold of 0.8.
-All 30 genuine comparisons were accepted with a threshold of 6.0.
+All 30 forged comparisons were correctly detected using a threshold of 0.35.
+All 30 genuine comparisons were accepted with the same threshold.
 The average verification time was about 18.8 ms for forged pairs and 22.5 ms for genuine pairs.